 Any student wishing to engage with an automatic extension or extenuation can only do so by submitting an application.
 The link to the online form for extension and extenuation requests can be found within these guidelines.
-A copy of the extension request can also be found in Appendix A

 An automatic extension will extend an assessment deadline up to a maximum of 7 calendar days.
 No further extension to that assessment deadline will be permitted.
-Work submitted after the 7 calendar days deadline will receive a zero grade and fail
+Work submitted after the 7 calendar days deadline will receive a zero grade and fail.